What are Title Deeds?

 How can I access title deeds for my property?

-If you want to access these, you can do so by contacting HM Land Registry.
+If you want to access the deeds of a house, you can do so by contacting HM Land Registry.

 First, you will need to search for your property information using the HM Land Registry website.
 It’s worth noting that you can also search for information about a property that you don’t own, so it’s useful when you are purchasing a new home.